Jason-Pallone/Mars-Rover-API/README.md

 [View the live demo](https://mars-rover-api.herokuapp.com/index.html)

+If you would like to view my portfolio, [Click here](https://jasonpallone.com)

 To run this project on your PC follow the steps below.

 1. Clone this repo to your PC using git clone.